RonnyO/Talk.js/code/talk/readme.md

 # Talk.js - API
 Talk exposes an API that can be used to access various components of the framework either directly from the console or inside your Node application.

+## Setting up your environment
+Talk is based on Node.js, which means it can only run on OSs that support Node.
+You will need to install Node, NPM, MongoDB and a few Node packages to get started.
+To help you set up, here are the steps required to install all related software on Ubuntu Linux (the princinples should be similar on other *nix / Linux OSs)

+1. [Download](http://www.ubuntu.com/download "Download") and install Ubuntu either as a VM, sole OS or dual-boot (in case you wish to keep your current OS)
+2. Once you're logged into Ubuntu, fire up your Terminal application (Accessories -> Terminal) and run the following commands, which will prepare your system for installation (do not copy the $ sign)
+    $ sudo apt-get update
+    $ sudo apt-get upgrade
+    $ sudo apt-get install git curl wget build-essential libssl-dev vim
+3. Head over to [apptob](http://apptob.org/) where you can create an installer script for Ubuntu, which will install Node, NPM and MongoDB.
+In the configuration screen choose:
+    * Node.js - Stable
+    * App Installer - Node Package Manager
+    * NoSQL - MongoDB
+4. Follow the instructions on how to create your installer script and copy the generated configuration to that script.
+5. Run the script (answer 'Yes' to all questions) and you should be almost good to go
+6. In your terminal, clone the Talk.js repository to a folder on your machine and install the required NPM packages:
+    $ cd ~ && mkdir -p projects && cd projects
+    $ git clone git@github.com:RonnyO/Talk.js.git talk_js
+    $ cd talk_js
+    $ npm install mongodb mongoose mongoose-types express
+7. That's it - You're ready to Talk!

 ## Using Talk in your application

 You can use Talk in your Node application by simply requiring the main *talk* modules like so: